kushaldas/johnnycanencrypt/docs/api.rst

         .. method:: verify_file(key, filepath, signature_path) -> bool:

                 Verifies the given filepath using the public key, and signature string, returns **True** or **False** as result.

+.. class:: Key(keypath: str, fingerprint: str, keytype: Union["public", "secret"])

+        Returns a Key object based on the keypath and fingerprint.
+The keytype value decides if the key object is a `public` or `secret` key.
+It does not contain the actual key, but points to the right file path on the disk.

+        You can compare two key object with `==` operator.

+        For most of the use cases you don't have to create one manually, but you can retrive one from the `KeyStore`.